For the value of Qantas points, see What are Qantas points worth?

 In summary

-Redeeming your points on things like gift cards, products, hotels and car hire isn’t a great idea as all of those categories are valued at under 1 cent per point.
+Redeeming your points on things like gift cards, products, hotels and car hire generally isn’t a great idea as all of those categories are valued at under 1 cent per point.

 At the end of the day, how you choose to spend your points is entirely your own decision.
 If you want to cash them all in for a lower value reward, go for it.
-Still, you should always at least try to booking reward flights before resorting to another option.
+Still, you should always at least try booking reward flights before resorting to another option.

 Velocity points value calculator